 For high speeds, low viscosity lubricants are suggested while for large clearance and high loads; high viscosity lubricants are recommended.

 The viscosity of oil increases, if the temperature of mating surfaces decreases.

-Flash & Fire Point
+Flash Point & Fire Point

-Flashpoint of oil is the minimum temperature at which it gives off enough vapor to form a momentary flash when the naked flame is brought near its surface, while the fire point is the lowest temperature of the lubrication oil, where it burns continuously.
+The Flashpoint of oil is the minimum temperature at which it gives off enough vapor to form a momentary flash when the naked flame is brought near its surface, while the fire point is the lowest temperature of the lubrication oil, where it burns continuously.

-To avoid the possibility of fire, the flash point of oil must be higher than the temperatures likely to be developed on the rubbing surfaces.
+To avoid the possibility of fire, the flashpoint of oil must be higher than the temperatures likely to be developed on the rubbing surfaces.

 It is the property of lubrication oil to spread and attach itself firmly to the lubricating surfaces.

-When mating surfaces are subjected to a high intensity of pressure, it is recommended to particularly high oiliness; so that the metal is protected by a layer of oil and the wear is reduced.
+When mating surfaces are subjected to high intensity of pressure, it is recommended to particularly high oiliness; so that the metal is protected by a layer of oil and the wear is reduced.

 Stability & Insoluble Residue